eh190/dotfiles/README.md

 ## ZSH

+- UPDATE - currently using ohmyzsh instead of this - just place ohmzsh dir in .config next to .zshrc
 - Plugins will install automatically once zsh opened.
 - It is a minimal config, with aliases, and some helper functions for installing plugins and sourcing files.
 - Important commands worth noting are: